Code-dot-mil/code.mil/implementation-guide.md

 to pursue a patent first.
 Contractors may be legally permitted to patent the software, preventing others from using it.
 In this case, DoD agencies SHOULD NOT release the software to the public under this process.
-If a project will eventually be released under this process, developers SHOULD consult with your agency's legal department to determine the best course of action to take with regard to any contractors or outside contributors.
+If a project will eventually be released under this process, developers should consult with your agency's legal department to determine the best course of action to take with regard to any contractors or outside contributors.
 If this is not done, then at some later date, developers may find that there are patents that effectively